Chances are, growing up, you ran into at least one person who prided him/herself on being able to recite the value of Pi to the bazillionth digit:

 That is why rounding up from -.5 results in you getting 0.
 If you think of the relative size of numbers as being on the number line, Math.ceil goes right.
 Math.floor goes left.
 It's like opposite day over there.

 Our prom king Math.round, though, exhibits some slightly shallow behavior.
 Instead of rounding up or down to the nearest large or small number, this function literally rounds up or rounds down based on the absolute value of the number.
 That is why rounding -.5 is actually a -1 (a smaller number) than being 0 like you may expect.

-Let's look at our specific example first.
-To get two decimal positions of precision, multiply your number by 10 to the power of two (aka 100) and round that value:
+To make this more concrete, let's see we want to round 3.14159 to two digits of precision.
+To get two decimal positions of precision, we can multiply our number by 10 to the power of two (aka 100) and round that value:

 To generalize this a bit, here is a basic formula:

 The d stands for the number of places after the decimal point you want to go to.
 The number is the value you are trying to round.
 Everything else should be self-explanatory.

 Using this model, here is how we can round 3.14159 to the tenths, hundredths, thousandths, and ten thousandths positions: